antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

     * events generation and so on
  * New `WebView2` control

     This chromium-based embedded browser control allows to render web content (HTML/CSS/JavaScript) for .NET apps.
-It is supported in both .NET Core and .NET Framework platforms for Windows Forms and WPF applications.
-You can find a [getting started tutorial](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/winforms) in the Microsoft documentation and we will publish a blog post dedicated to WebView2 control in the nearest future.
+It's supported in both .NET Core and .NET Framework platforms for Windows Forms and WPF applications.
+You can find a [getting started tutorial](https://docs.microsoft.com/microsoft-edge/webview2/gettingstarted/winforms) in the Microsoft documentation and we'll publish a blog post dedicated to WebView2 control in the nearest future.
  * Local resources
  * Partial support for localization